How to Make Concrete Look Like Stone

 Here is a general overview of the process:

-5. Apply coating to concrete surface according to instructions.
+6. Customize.
 Proceed to use any necessary stamps, stencils, scoring tools, coloring systems, and anything else required to customize the design of your stone overlay.

 Best products for making concrete look like stone